 National Forum 2015, Sydney

 This year’s Scarlet Alliance National Forum will be held in Sydney, from 10-13 November.
-The Forum is a FREE sex worker-only event and will consist of:
+Full information including the agenda is available from our dedicated National Forum event page.

 Jules Kim, Scarlet Alliance Migration Project Manager, presentation on the ‘21st Century Damned Whores: sex workers, sluts and deviant women’ panel presentation session at the ‘Damned Whores and Gods Police – 40 years on’ conference, UTS, 21st September, 2015

 The ‘damned whores’ from the first 50 years of white colonization of Australia that Anne Summers writes about in the landmark ‘Damned Whores and God’s Police’, were indeed damned by their circumstances.
 Then, the ‘damned whore’ stereotype was powerful and pervasive and defied any evidence to the contrary and any attempts at reform.
 The women were vilified without any recognition of their lack of choice in their circumstances.